 You can have tens of thousands of followers, but if they don’t read what you have to say, then you can forget about making money on Medium.

 In many ways, your follower count is just a vain metric.
-Sure, it’s important to get followers, and yes you do need 100 followers to start earning money from Medium.
-But focus more on creating the kind of content that people want to read.
+Sure, it’s important to get followers, but focus more on creating the kind of content that people want to read.

 Don’t get so hyper focused on the number of people who follow you because, ultimately, that isn’t the metric that matters.

 If anyone tells you that growing on Medium is fast or that you can hit huge milestones overnight, don’t believe it.
 Look, it’s not that you can’t go viral and get thousands of views to an article and get tons of new followers.

 If you play your cards right and write the kind of content that’s likely to be featured, then sure.
 You could see an upward trend in your favor.
 But the odds are that’s not going to happen – at least not for a while.

 Gaining followers takes time, and building relationships with readers isn’t an overnight process.
 You need to be able to play the long game.
 It wasn’t until several months into my real Medium writing journey that I started to earn what I would consider to be respectable income.
 I joined the site back in 2018, but as of May of 2022, I didn’t have anything posted.
 I had deleted it and given up – especially after the change to the Medium Partner Program which required all members of the program to have at least 100 followers.
 (Fortunately that 100 follower requirement is no more.)